skojaku/digitalgarden/src/site/notes/Literature notes/productivity/Automation/Paramspace - Enabling grid search at scale - Snakemake.md

 updated: 2022-11-29
 #tools/snakemake

 Snakemake provides a rich set of functions to handle parameter spaces.
-Yet, it gets tedious when exploring a combination of many types of parameters.
+Yet, it gets tedious when exploring many combinations of many types of parameters.
 Snakemake provides a helper called `Paramspace` to handle this situation.

 - [Snakefiles and Rules — Snakemake 7.18.2.1 documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#parameter-space-exploration)